BarakBinyamin/BLE_LED_Display/starter code/Bluetoothctl.md

 ### Talking with the arduino

-open blutoothctl
-ctrl + alt + t will open a terminal
+open blutoothctl, ctrl + alt + t will open a terminal

 ```
 $blutoothctl